Improper coloring of graphs on surfaces: Graphs on Surfaces

-Given a graph $G$ with positive Euler genus $g$ and a specified vertex $v$, let $C$ be a shortest non-contractible cycle.
+Given a graph $G$ with positive Euler genus $g$ and a specified vertex $v$, let $C$ be a shortest non-contractible cycle in some minimum Euler genus embedding of $G$.
 Such a cycle exists, since otherwise $G$ would be embeddable in the plane and we would have $g=0$.

 Assume first that $C$ is a 2-sided separating cycle.
 By cutting along $C$ (as described in~\cite[Section 4.2]{MoTh}, for example), we obtain two graphs $G_1$ and $G_2$ embedded in two surfaces $\Sigma_1$ and $\Sigma_2$ of Euler genus $g_1>0$ and $g_2>0$, respectively, such that $g=g_1+g_2$.
 By symmetry, we can assume that $v$ lies in $G_1$.
 Note that $C$ corresponds to a face $f_1$ and a face $f_2$ in $G_1$ and $G_2$, respectively.
-For $i=1,2$, let $G_i^*$ be the graph obtained from $G_i$ by contracting all the vertices of $f_i$ into a single vertex $v_i$.
+For $i=1,2$, let $G_i^*$ be the graph obtained from $G_i$ by contracting all the vertices incident with $f_i$ into a single vertex $v_i$.
 Note that $G_1^*$ and $G_2^*$ are embeddable on surfaces of Euler genus $g_1$ and $g_2$, respectively.

-By the refined induction hypothesis, there is a connected subgraph $H_1^*$ of $G_1^*$ containing $v$ and $v_1$, such that $G_1^*/H_1^*$ is planar, and every vertex of $G_1^*$ has at most $9g_1-2$ neighbors in $H_1^*$.
-By the induction hypothesis, there is also a connected subgraph $H_2^*$ of $G_2^*$ containing $v_2$, such that $G_2^*/H_2^*$ is planar, and every vertex of $G_2^*$ has at most $9g_2-4$ neighbors in $H_2^*$.
-Let $H$ be subgraph of $G$ induced by the vertices of $H_1^*$, $C$, and $H_2^*$.
+By the refined induction hypothesis, there is a connected subgraph $H_1^*$ of $G_1^*$ containing $v$ and $v_1$, such that $G_1^*/H_1^*$ is planar, and every vertex of $G_1^*$ has at most $9g_1-2$ neighbors in $V(H_1^*)$.
+By the induction hypothesis, there is also a connected subgraph $H_2^*$ of $G_2^*$ containing $v_2$, such that $G_2^*/H_2^*$ is planar, and every vertex of $G_2^*$ has at most $9g_2-4$ neighbors in $V(H_2^*)$.
+Let $H$ be subgraph of $G$ induced by the vertices of $H_1^*-\{v_1\}$, $C$, and $H_2^*-\{v_2\}$.
 We know that $H$ is connected and contains $v$.
 Moreover, $G/H$ is also planar since it is obtained by identifying $v_1$ and $v_2$ from the two planar graphs $G_1^*/H_1^*$ and $G_2^*/H_2^*$.
 Since $C$ is a shortest non-contractible cycle, it follows from Observation~\ref{obs:shortest} that $C$ is an induced cycle and each vertex not in $C$ has at most three neighbors in $C$.
-As a consequence, each vertex of $C$ has at most $(9g_1-2)+(9g_2-4)+2=9g-4$ neighbors in $H$, and each vertex not in $C$ has at most $\max\{(9g_1-2)+2,(9g_2-4)+2\}\le 9g-9$ neighbors in $H$.
-Thus, we have obtained a connected subgraph $H$ containing $v$ such that $G/H$ is planar and every vertex of $G$ has at most $9g-4$ neighbors in $H$, as desired.
+As a consequence, each vertex of $C$ has at most $(9g_1-2)+(9g_2-4)+2=9g-4$ neighbors in $V(H)$, and each vertex not in $C$ has at most $\max\{(9g_1-2)+2,(9g_2-4)+2\}\le 9g-9$ neighbors in $V(H)$.
+Thus, we have obtained a connected subgraph $H$ containing $v$ such that $G/H$ is planar and every vertex of $G$ has at most $9g-4$ neighbors in $V(H)$, as desired.